madaooftheblues/yolov7/README.md

 Run detect.py
 `python detect.py --source <path> --weights runs/train/yolo_lpr_pakistan-custom/weights/best.pt --conf 0.25 --name results`

-Where <path> is the path to the input.
+Where `<path>` is the path to the input.

 Results will be saved in `runs/detect/`

-Add `--save-crop` flag if you want to save the bounded box
+Add `--save-crop` flag if you want to save the bounded box.